 Questions and answers

-The latest published protocol was in Cold Spring Harb Protoc.
-(Salimullah et al., 2011).
-In 2013, We added brief update in the comments section, summarising the current evolutions.
+The latest published protocol is Poulain et al. , 2017, which supersedes the version from Cold Spring Harb Protoc.
+(Salimullah et al., 2011) and its brief update in the comments section.
 Do not hesitate to contact Charles Plessy for more information.

 We also have made libraries with SuperScript II and III.
 Benchmarks can indicate that one enzyme performs better, but libraries could be made with every enzyme we tested.